spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/04-aks.md

 4. Next, in the **Cluster profile** tab from the **Managed Kubernetes** list, pick **AKS**, and select the AKS cluster profile definition that was created above.

 5. Review the **Parameters** for the selected cluster profile definitions.
-By default, parameters for all packs are set with values defined in the Cluster Profile.
+By default, parameters for all packs are set with values defined in the cluster profile.

 6. Complete the **Cluster config** section with the information for each parameter listed below.